benjaminadk/gifit/README.md

   <img src="https://gifit-screenshots.s3-us-west-1.amazonaws.com/editor-1.png" />
 </p>

 The top portion of the Editor is a menu with multiple tab categories.
 The main portion contains the current frame's image which can be scaled up and down.
 The bottom portion displays a row of thumbnails.
-Below the thumbnails is a small status bar that show loading progress, messages and other controls.
+Below the thumbnails is a small status bar that displays loading progress, messages and other controls.
 Various features require user input and these are displayed in a drawer which slides in and out from the right side of the screen.

+#### Selection

+While one full-size frame is displayed at a time, multiple frames can be selected using the standard `Control` and `Shift` key modifiers.
+Many editor features are applied to more than one frame at a time.

+#### Playback

+Frames can be played back at actual speed to give the user an idea of what the GIF output will look like.

+#### Duration

+Each frame has a duration property which is set as the frame is captured, based on the initial frame rate.
+The editor allows setting this property to any value, increasing/decreasing by a set value or scaling up/down by a set percentage.

+#### Title Frame

+Title frames can be inserted into the frame list at any point and consist of a solid background and text.

 ### Icons